OpenLMIS/openlmis-template-service/README.md

 * **VIRTUAL_HOST** - This is used by the nginx server as the virtual host under which the services are made avialble.
 This should be a host, for example: example.openlmis.org
 * **CONSUL_HOST** - Identifies the IP address or DNS name of the Consul server.
 Set this to the host or IP under which the distribution is available and Consul listens for connections.
 Services should register with Consul under this address.
 This should be a host or an IP, for example 8.8.8.8.
 * **CONSUL_PORT** - The port used by the Consul server - services should use this port to register with Consul.
 This should be a port number, for example 8500.
 8500 is used by default.
 * **REQUIRE_SSL** - Whether HTTPS is required.
-If set to true, nginx will redirect all incoming HTTP connections to HTTPS.
-By default SSL will not be required.
+If set to `true`, nginx will redirect all incoming HTTP connections to HTTPS.
+By default SSL will not be required - either leave it blank or set to `false` if you wish to allow HTTP connections.

 These variables are used by services for their connection to the database (none of these have defaults):